 What is dynamic stretching?

 The warmup procedure I recommended above starts with five to 10 minutes of dynamic stretching.
 Dynamic stretching is different from the type of stretching with which you are probably familiar, known as static stretching.
 Static stretching involves holding a position for 30 or so seconds in order to elongate the muscle.
 Dynamic stretching, on the other hand, is a newer variation of stretching that involves performing fluid, controlled movements that take your joints safely through their full range of motion without stretching the muscles.
-See the video below for a demonstration.
+See the videos below for demonstrations.

 You should perform dynamic stretching as part of your warmup sequence and not static stretching because the latter can impede the performance of your muscles, as well as lead to an injury when done before your muscles and joints are warmed up.
 Note, however, that static stretching is recommended after your workout.

 The video above might be blocked in your country, in which case I have added two more videos below that will give you an idea of what dynamic stretching is.

 The stretching in the video below starts at 1:15.